Articles · Product philosophy

 Assistants—IDE agents, automation, chat products—need three things from a tool site: discovery, invocation, and composition.
 Human users can browse; agents do better with JSON manifests, stable paths, and documented query keys for prefilled text.
 That is why Toolcore invests in artifacts like /agent-tools.json, companion prompts, and guides under /ai-agents.

-The pseudo-MCP pattern is intentional: fetch a manifest, build an HTTPS URL, let the human's browser execute the heavy transform.
+The pattern is intentional: fetch a manifest, build an HTTPS URL, let the human's browser execute the heavy transform.
 That often saves model tokens, reduces duplicated formatting in chat, and keeps sensitive payloads off a model provider when the tool itself is client-side.
 Where a JSON response is truly required, a narrow, rate-limited agent API can exist—but it is not a general remote shell for arbitrary secrets.

 How combined workflows feel in practice